stadium-software/datagrid-inline-column-edit/README.md

 # Version
-1.1 Added logic to detect DataGrid class uniqueness
+1.1 Added logic to detect DataGrid class uniqueness 1.2 Amended scripts to work with changed DG HTML rendering

 # CheckBox Column Editing
 For this module to work, the DataGrid must contain an column showing a boolean value